nyberry/waffle/README.md

 - **`fitWords`**: A recursive constraint-satisfaction function that attempts to fill the Waffle grid by placing words from the filtered word list.
 It takes into account overlaps and green tiles (which have fixed positions).

 - **`solve`**: This function uses a depth-limited recursive search to find a sequence of letter-pair swaps that transform the initial grid into the target grid.
+The recursion depth is limited to 10 because the creators of the Waffle game have confirmed that any puzzle can be solved in 10 moves or fewer.
 The `preSolve` function optimizes this search by first removing tiles that are already in the correct position or pairs that can be swapped into place in a single move.

 - The recursion depth is limited to **10** because the creators of the Waffle game have confirmed that any puzzle can be solved in 10 moves or fewer.